mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

 The previous points mean that the type system isn't leveraged to model the different concepts of quantities and units frameworks.

-There is no vocabulary between libraries.
+There is no common vocabulary between different libraries.
 User-facing APIs use ad-hoc conventions.
 Even internal interfaces are inconsistent between themselves.